Back to blog

 Subject: dust motes / particles

-Action: drifting through shaft of light
+Action: drifting through a shaft of light

 Context: dim atmospheric room